admiralnlson/castle-falkenstein-fvtt/doc/USERGUIDE.md

 Based on the above, a general recommendation for Hosts is to:
 - create an Actor for each Dramatic Character (= PC), and:
-  - use permission 'Default: Limited' so all players can see the Description of their fellow players's characters, and
+  - use ownership 'Default: Limited' so all players can see the Description of their fellow players's characters, and
-  - give each player an 'Owner' permission on their own Dramatic Character of course
+  - give each player an 'Owner' ownership on their own Dramatic Character of course
-- create Host characters (= NPC) as Actors as well (rather than as Journal Entries) and, during sessions, give players a 'Limited' permission on the ones which Dramatic Characters meet before clicking on the Host Character's sheet 'Show Players' button to showcase them.
+- create Host characters (= NPC) as Actors as well (rather than as Journal Entries) and, during sessions, give players a 'Limited' ownership on the ones which Dramatic Characters meet before clicking on the Host Character's sheet 'Show Players' button to showcase them.

 The system includes a Host-only 'Show Players' button in the header of all character sheets, similar to the one found on Journal Entries in Core FoundryVTT.